notverymoe/ttrpg-oasis/CORE-2.md

 Moxie determine a character's ability understand and react to react when caught off-guard or to unpredictable events.

-Examples: Avoiding a car crash, reacting to someone pulling a gun, understanding someone's intentions
+Examples: Avoiding a car crash, reacting to someone pulling a gun, predicting someone's intentions, avoiding/deflecting melee attacks